Articles

 Acupressure Points for Trauma and Grief

 Acupressure and auricular therapy is a variation of acupuncture.
 Pressure is applied over ‘acupuncture points’ which provides a stimulus similar to needling and can be just as effective relieving a wide variety of issues including pain and depression.
-There are several advantages to acupressure: • it can be used for self-treatment or those with needle phobia
+There are several advantages to acupressure:

 • it is painless and less invasive